Energinet-DataHub/geh-market-participant/README.md

 Integration events are a way for interested parties to know when data changes in the Market Participant domain and be informed of these changes.

 Integration events are published to a servicebus topic, where everyone who are interested can listen.
-What you do with these events are.
-A description of how to subscribe to these events are [here](#Subscribe-to-integration-events)
+What events you are listening for are up to the domain to decide, not all events are relevant for all domains.
+A description of how to subscribe to these events is found [here](#Subscribe-to-integration-events)

 The following integrations events are available: